raspiblitz/raspiblitz/README.md

 These are the features available through the RaspiBlitz SSH menus.
 They have the goal to offer some basic/fallback functionality & configurations.
 More complex or user-friendly tasks are best to be done with wallets, apps and scripts you connect to your Lightning Node via [APIs](#interface--apis) - because you have a full Bitcoin- and Lightning-Node on the RaspiBlitz.

-So let's take a look at the SSH main in detail:
+So let's take a look at the SSH main menu in detail:

 #### INFO: Raspiblitz Status Screen